-A Building Warrant of Fitness (BWoF) is official written confirmation that the ‘specified systems’ in a building (listed on a Compliance Schedule) are properly maintained to a high standard and regularly tested to ensure the safety of those who enter the building.
-More precisely, it signals that the owner has maintained (or has employed qualified people to maintain) the systems to the required standard during the previous year.
+A Building Warrant of Fitness (BWoF) is official written confirmation that the specified systems in a building (listed on a Compliance Schedule) are properly maintained to a high standard and regularly tested to ensure the safety of those who enter the building.
+It shows that the owner has maintained (or has employed qualified people to maintain) the systems to the required standard during the previous year.

-Take a look at our information sheet about the Building Warrant of Fitness (PDF 115 kb)
+Take a look at our Building Warrant of Fitness information sheet (PDF 115 kb).

 The buildings covered by BWoFs are usually commercial or industrial buildings or office blocks.
 However, if your home has or is serviced by a cable car you’ll need a BWoF for it.